How much does it cost to build a PC? Gaming PC costs explained

 How much is a PC?

-How much a PC cost varies dramatically.
-A standard PC for general working can be put together for as little as $300, sometimes less with second-hand parts.
+How much a PC costs varies dramatically.
+A standard PC for general work can be put together for as little as $300, sometimes less with second-hand parts.
 The price of a PC starts to increase as you up the specifications.
 If you were to utilize a CPU or APUs integrated graphics, you can save money on a GPU you may not need but this can come with compromises.

 The most expensive part of the PC is the graphics card.
 A GPU varies in price, with older or less powerful options being much more affordable.
 Like anything PC-related, the price goes up with the more power you require.
 So, if you want to play the latest games in 4K, you are going to require a more expensive graphics card.